Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17: Script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 Task 18: Script that display all lines of the file /etc/ssh/sshd_config starting with a letter.

+Tak 19: Script that replaces all characters A and c from input to Z and e respectively.